u413-284-si/webserv/README.md

 kill `cat webserv.pid` && rm -f webserv.pid
 ```

-Configuration: The default config file used by multiple Makefile targets is `config_files/example.conf`.
+Configuration: If server is started without a config file param it will use `config_files/trihard.conf`.

 ### Makefile Targets